• Skip to Content

 L40 SOC 2110 Social Inequality in America

-Americans face different challenges and opportunities that depend on a variety of characteristics, including race, class, gender and sexual orientation.
-This class examines these intersecting categories from a sociological perspective — not simply as ways to classify people, but as social constructions that help to explain social inequality.
-We examine these systems in a variety of institutional contexts, such as popular culture, family life, education, the criminal justice system and the labor force.
-Introductory level, no prerequisites.
+Americans face different challenges and opportunities that depend on a variety of characteristics, including race, class, gender, and sexual orientation.
+This class examines these intersecting categories from a sociological perspective - not simply as ways to classify people, but as social constructions that help to explain social inequality.
+Students will examine these systems in a variety of institutional contexts, such as popular culture, family life, education, the criminal justice system, and the labor force.
+No prerequisite.

 View Sections